-Maurice Sinet, who uses the pseudonym Siné, is a French cartoonist and caricaturist.
+Maurice Sinet, who used the pseudonym Siné, was a French cartoonist and caricaturist.
 He was born in Paris in 1928.
-After training as a typographer at the École Estienne, he was so impressed by his first sight of the work of Steinberg that he immediately began drawing cartoons himself.
+After a training as a typographer at the École Estienne, he was so impressed by his first sight of the work of Steinberg that he immediately began drawing cartoons himself.
 He succeeded brilliantly not only in this field, but also as a book illustrator and designer of posters, stage decors, animated cartoons and publicity films.
 During his studies, he also was a cabaret singer with Les Garçons de la Rue.

 He spent most of his military service in prison, and began his professional career as a retoucher for pornographic magazines.
 He published his first cartoon in France Dimanche in 1952, and won the Black Humour Award for his cartoon collection 'Complainte sans Paroles' in 1955.
 Siné became especially famous for his wordplay cartoons about cats.
 Until 1962, he made political cartoons for L'Express, some of which were refused or caused heavy criticism.
 He subsequently published his anti-colonial, anti-zionist, anti-capitalist and anti-clerical worldviews in his own publication, Siné Massacre.

 In May 1968, Siné co-founded the satirical magazine L'Enragé with Jean-Jacques Pauvert and cartoonists like Georges Wolinski, while also contributing to Action.
 He had his own section in Charlie Hebdo, called 'Siné sème sa zone', from 1981.
 Since 1999, he writes and illustrates a series of books about his life and work, titled 'Ma Vie, Mon Oeuvre, Mon Cul!' ('My Life, My Work, My Ass!').